gcmatheusj/boilerplate-jwt-sequelize-postgres/README.md

 # BOILERPLATE-JWT-SEQUELIZE-POSTGRESQL

-Saving your time. =D
+Saving your time. :rocket:

 ## Getting Started

 - Clone this repo
 - \$ run `yarn` on root folder
-- \$ setup you network params
+- \$ setup your network params
 - \$ yarn start

 It may start the whole devlopment environment.